Tick Control Services

-Ticks are flat tear drop-shaped arachnids.
+Ticks are flat teardrop-shaped arachnids.
 They are related to mites and spiders and have eight barbed legs that can climb or hook onto nearly anything.
-Engorged ticks that have recently had a blood feast will be round or bean shaped.
+Following a meal, ticks are round or bean-shaped.

 Size: Varies from ⅛ inches to ¼ inches depending on species.
 Engorged ticks may look larger or rounder.